-A short circuit occurs when two or more current carrying conductors of different phases or different voltage levels or different terminal (in DC circuits) come in contact with each other or with the ground.
+A short circuit occurs when two or more current-carrying conductors of different phases or different voltage levels or different terminal (in DC circuits) come in contact with each other or with the ground.
 It is an abnormal condition during which current shoots up several times the permissible limits.
+Read about short circuits in detail.

 A Short circuit, by definition, is an electric circuit that bypass the actual circuit of current flow, offering negligible impedance path to the current flow.